 XPath XQuery Recommended if portability is an issue.
-Language is supported by WS-BPEL 2.0 Process Developer extension for BPEL May be more suitable for multiple-part message variables Builds large documents easily from a single-part variable Limited to expression evaluation of one document node at a time Allows manipulation of data from an entire XML document Better at date handling, with many date functions

-XPath XQuery Location path expressions resolve to a string Queries generate an XML result Similar to a SQL-like query language.
+Language is supported by WS-BPEL 2.0 Process Developer extension for BPEL May be more suitable for multiple-part message variables Builds large documents easily from a single-part variable Limited to expression evaluation of one document node at a time Allows manipulation of data from an entire XML document Better at date handling, with many date functions Location path expressions resolve to a string Queries generate an XML result Similar to a SQL-like query language.
 Easier to iterate over repeating elements with "FLWOR expressions" (FOR, LET, WHERE, ORDER BY, and RETURN) for performing joins

-- Example XQuery Expressions
+- "Example XQuery Expressions" on page 262

-- Writing XQuery Functions
+- "Writing XQuery Functions" on page 288

-- Example XPath Expressions
+- "Example XPath Expressions" on page 264